quackexclamationmark/Archipelago-Setup-Tool/README.md

 # If you see a “Windows protected your PC” message, no worries—just click “More info” and then “Run anyway.”
 This happens because the tool installs mods automatically, which Windows can sometimes flag as suspicious.

+Also, don't rename or remove the CONTENT (.exe etc...) from its folder, it could (idk I didn't try it) but it COULD delete everything that is next to the .exe (in the same folder) even tho it's not supposed to.
+Basically, you can move the folder but probably don't rename it and do not touch what's inside.

 # Archipelago Setup Tool
 ### [Download latest version | v0.2.4.2](https://github.com/quackexclamationmark/Archipelago-Setup-Tool/releases/tag/v0.2.4.2)